Glitch0011/BdBuilder/README.md

 # Improvements

-There is a very long list of things to improve, if you'd like to feel free to help out.
+There is a very long list of things to improve, just say if you'd like to help.